spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

     }
 }
 ```
+This signature is resilient against reordering the members in an object and
+against adding or removing insignificant whitespace.
+So you can format this
+object to your liking without breaking the signature.

 ### Publish your initial Profile
 To publish your profile, simply copy it anywhere on your webserver.
 For example,